 • All payments submitted must include a policy number.

-• Deposits are made to the default allocation on file, unless investment instructions are received by Equitable Life before the funds are received.
+• Deposits are made to the default allocation on file, unless investment instructions are received by Equitable before the funds are received.

 See the Third Party Contributions section for additional requirements.